awsdocs/aws-secrets-manager-docs/doc_source/troubleshoot_rotation.md

 ## Rotation fails because the secret value is not formatted as expected by the rotation function\.<a name="tshoot-lambda-mismatched-secretvalue"></a>

 Rotation might also fail if you don't format the secret value as a JSON structure as expected by the rotation function\.
 The rotation function you use determines the format used\.
-For the details of what each rotation function requires for the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [AWS templates you can use to create Lambda rotation functions ](reference_available-rotation-templates.md)\.
+For the details of what each rotation function requires for the secret value, see the **Expected SecretString Value** entry under the relevant rotation function at [Secrets Manager rotation function templates](reference_available-rotation-templates.md)\.

 For example, if you use the MySQL Single User rotation function, the `SecretString` text structure must look like this: